bjzhang/bjzhang.github.io/_posts/2016/2016-12-08-how-to-find-out-a-definition-of-a-syscall-or-libc-function.md

 Searching "SYS.*sched_yield" in "kernel/sched/core.c" will find the location of definition.

-Find the definition of glibc(for library function)
+Find the definition of library function in glibc
 --------------------------------------------------
 As we mentioned, `getdents()` is not wrapped by glibc. `readdir()` is the recommandation library function to use it.
 We could find the definition of `readdir()` is "sysdeps/posix/readdir.c" with above method: